microbet/sizeup/README.md

 Each `sizeup` subcommand (e.g., `findPlace`) is a function in `sizeup.api.data`, per the [The API Documentation](http://www.sizeup.com/developers/documentation).

-The `granularity` and `attributes` values as used in the Documentation can be provided directly as strings.
+The `granularity` and `attributes` values as used in the Documentation can be provided directly as CamelCase strings, as in the last example (`getAverageSalaryBands`: `"granularity": "County"`), above.

 ### granularity
 ```